rm511130/PCF4CAS/README.md

 ![](./images/pks-nsxt-4.png)

-Furthermore, the VMware ecosystem of products and services guarantee a complete end-to-end enterprise class view of your infrastructure and services:
+Furthermore, the VMware ecosystem of products and services guarantee a complete end-to-end enterprise-class view of your infrastructure and services:

 ![](./images/pks-nsxt-6.png)